THE NORTHWEST INTERSCHOLASTIC SAILING ASSOCIATION

 1.2 Activities.
 All activities of the NWISA shall be conducted in accordance with the policies promulgated from time to time by the Board of Trustees of the NWISA.

 1.3 Officers.
-The Chapter officers shall consist of a president, a vice-president, secretary and treasurer and shall be elected among the NWISA Board of Trustees.
+The Chapter officers shall consist of a president, three Directors, and shall be elected among the NWISA Board of Trustees.

 1.5 Budget: All operations of the NWISA shall be conducted in accordance with an annual budget approved by the Board of Trustees.